flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-07-09-qq/index.md

     _key: card-3-25dfb4a3-bcf2-4eee-9a71-89063f54d6d2
   - order: 3
     body: >-
-      > ‘The question is no longer whether or not there will be a trade war, the war has already started’
+      > "The question is no longer whether or not there will be a trade war, the war has already started"

       French Finance Minister Bruno Le Maire on the Trump administration's new